kannans89/RustRepo/27_Iterator_Closure/27_Iterator_Closure.md

 |3|iter_mut()|gives an iterator over &mut T|

-### Illustraion:for and iter()
+### Illustration:iter()

-This borrows each element of the collection through each iteration.
-Thus leaving the collection untouched and available for reuse after the loop.
+The iter() function uses the concept of borrowing.
+It returns a reference to each element of the collection,leaving the collection untouched and available for reuse after the loop.

 ```rust
 fn main() {